 What is broad-spectrum CBD good for?

-CBD is extracted from cannabis plants and is often used as a wellness supplement for its many potential wellness benefits.
+CBD is extracted from cannabis plants and is often used as a wellness supplement for its many potential wellness benefits of CBD oil.
 Some of the most common improvements that people notice when using CBD include:

 It’s no secret that there are several different ways in which people have benefited from CBD, but it is important to remember that these hemp derived products are not intended to replace any prescription medications, nor have they been evaluated by the FDA.